rtenlab/ros2-picas/README.md

 ## 1. Implementation of Priority-Driven Chain-Aware scheduling
 ### Setup
-- ~~This repository includes the entire source code of ros2-galactic with our priority-based scheduling.~~
 - This repository includes the PICAS-enabled rclcpp package and some example code that tests PICAS APIs.
 - Before building source code, required development tools and dependencies should be met (please see this [link](https://docs.ros.org/en/galactic/Installation/Alternatives/Ubuntu-Development-Setup.html#)).
 - Build source code with PICAS support enabled